Clinton Power + Associates

 The first appointment

 The first session concludes with Clinton sharing his feedback and recommendations.
-Together you will map out how to proceed through therapy in the best way for you.
+Together you will map your relationship breakdown and how to proceed through therapy in the best way for you.
 You will discuss the frequency and approach of sessions, arriving at a mutual understanding of your goals and desired results from marriage counselling.

 How many sessions are needed?

-Consistently attending regularly scheduled appointments is more important for making progress and achieving results than how long you attend marriage counselling.
+Consistently attending regularly scheduled appointments is more important for making progress, fulfilling relationship, and achieving results than how long you attend marriage counselling.

 Hours of operation